 South Carolina is the second worst in the nation when it comes to retirement savings.
 That’s no surprise when you consider that 70% of our workforce – around 1.25 million hard-working South Carolinian’s – do not have access to a retirement savings plan at work.
 Of course, we all start saving the day we start working through our Social Security, right?

-Social Security is a vital piece of the retirement puzzle, but it is not enough to depend on.
-In South Carolina, the average Social Security benefits for a 65 and older family is under $20,000 a year, while 65+ families on average spend over $21,000 a year on food, utilities, and healthcare alone.
+Social Security is a vital piece of the retirement puzzle, but it is not enough to depend on, The average Social Security benefits for a 65+ South Carolina family is under $20,000 a year, while these families on average spend over $21,000 a year on food, utilities, and healthcare alone.
 At this rate, half of all households will be unable to afford their basic needs in retirement, and many may need to rely on public assistance later in life.

 So, how can we help hard-working South Carolinian’s save for the future?
 The answer is simple – the Palmetto Work and Save – HB4258.